Kamut Khorasan Wheat

 - Salt and pepper to taste

-Fluffy pancakes made with Kamut flour and fresh blueberries, perfect for a wholesome breakfast treat.
+Fluffy pancakes made with Kamut flour, perfect for a healthy breakfast or brunch.

 - 1 tablespoon baking powder